 The color and texture of her minestrone changed with the seasons.
 Sometimes the minestra was darker in color, heavy with winter vegetables or light and clear with gently flavored springtime vegetables.

 Minestre play important roles in our kitchen and in Italian cuisine.
-They are versatile, and mamma changed the ingredients with the seasons.
-They never tasted the same; they always tasted delicious.
+The soups are versatile, and mamma changed the ingredients with the seasons.
+Homemade minestre never taste the same; they always taste delicious.
 I believe mamma and papà would heartily approved of this Chicken Minestrone Soup.

 Do you have a soup that reminds you of your childhood?
 We’d love to have you share what it was!